maciakl/.vim/README.markdown

 - [Python 2.7](http://www.python.org/getit/releases/2.7/)
 - [Exuberant Ctags](http://ctags.sourceforge.net/)

+You could probably use unix ctags, but they don't have all the features.

+####CTAGS Ain't Hard!

+On debians and buntus of all shapes and sizes:

+    sudo apt-get install exuberant-ctags

-     - On windows download `ctags.exe` and put somewhere in your path
+On windows download `ctags.exe` from the link above and put somewhere in your path.

+Mac is a little trickier:

-     - On a mac use [Homebrew](http://mxcl.github.com/homebrew/) to install the package ctags.
+- Use [Homebrew](http://mxcl.github.com/homebrew/) to install the package ctags.

 Then add this to `.basrc` or `.profile`:

     alias ctags="`brew --prefix`/bin/ctags"